bansari-naik/bansari-naik/README.md

 🌳 Data Structures: Mastering fundamental and advanced data structures, including arrays, linked lists, trees, graphs, heaps, and hash maps.Practicing coding challenges on platforms like LeetCode, HackerRank, and Codeforces to improve efficiency and logic.

-🌐 Web Development – Building responsive and user-friendly web applications using HTML, CSS, and JavaScript.
+🌐 Web Development: Building responsive and user-friendly web applications using HTML, CSS, and JavaScript.
 Exploring modern frameworks like React and backend technologies like Django to create full-stack solutions.

 📊 Data Science and Analytics: Gaining expertise in Exploratory Data Analysis (EDA) by working with real-world datasets, handling missing values, and transforming data for better insights.
 Exploring data visualization techniques like histograms, box plots, and heatmaps to identify trends.
 Developing a deeper understanding of statistical analysis and its role in data-driven decision-making.